“Our women look forward to our annual tea!”

 “They can’t wait to decorate their tables for our Table Banquet every year!”

-“Our women love doing Beth Moore studies!”
+“Our women love (insert famous Bible study teacher)’s studies!”

 All of the above may be true, but that doesn’t mean God wants your Women’s Ministry events and activities to stay the same year after year.